 When vehicles are tested

-You can check the status of your vehicle by calling DVA Enquiries on 0300 200 7861, however, as a general rule the points below indicate when your vehicle will be due a MOT test:
+You can check the status of your vehicle by calling DVA testing enquiries, however, as a general rule the points below indicate when your vehicle will be due a MOT test:

 - cars and motorcycles which are four years old and over

 - light goods vehicles from three years old

 - trailers, large passenger carrying vehicles and heavy goods vehicles (over 3,500kgs gross weight) from one year old

 - buses and taxis from when they are first used

 How to apply and costs

 You can book a test online, by phone, in person or by post: